Corbelli/dqn-pytorch/Report.md

 ALPHA = 0.6             # constant to smooth the samping distribution
 ```

 Besides the fixed parameters, a strategy for the epsilon for the epsilon-greedy strategy and the beta for the importance sampling weights correction should be defined.
-Those two are determined by a initial value, a multipling constant, and a final value.
+Those two are determined by an initial value, a multiplying constant, and a final value (in the case of the beta parameter, the final value is implicitly set to 1).
 The update steps are defined as:

 ```python
     def __update_params(self):